cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 ### Solution

 The Network Driver functionality in the Cilium agent is an opt-in feature.
-Enabling it can be done per-node (explicitly referencing a node name or through node labels).
-Upon detecting a valid configuration, the Network Driver is initialized.
-Only the nodes eligible to run the Network Driver should receive a valid configuration, allowing the Driver to be initialized.
-To run the Network Driver, a CRD of the kind CiliumNetworkDriverConfig must be present, as it is where the agent finds the Network Driver configuration.
+In order to enable it, use the `networkDriver.enabled` helm flag.
+Once enabled, each node that detects a configuration assigned to it becomes a Cilium Network Driver agent.

+#### Deploying the configuration

+A resource of type `CiliumNetworkDriverClusterConfig` is introduced, and the presence of an object of this type in the Kubernetes API causes the cilium-operator pod to apply the desired configuration to the cilium-agent pods for which a given configuration is suitable.

+Since the Network Driver configuration for each agent depends on node specific hardware characteristics, it is possible to specify `nodeSelector` to match a given `CiliumNetworkDriverClusterConfig` to a node or subset of nodes by matching on the node labels.
+Alternatively, a configuration with an empty `nodeSelector` matches all nodes.

+Since only one configuration is used at a time for any given node, the cilium-operator is responsible for choosing the right configuration for each node, and once it selects a suitable configuration among the candidates, an object of type `CiliumNetworkDriverNodeConfig` is created for each node, containing the configuration specifics for the node.
+If the operator detecs that more than one configuration suits a node based on the node labels, it reports a conflict back to the status field of the offending `CiliumNetworkDriverClusterConfig` object, and proceeds to either using the oldest one found - and if there is a tie, no configuration is selected and the status is reported for both.
-The example below shows how a valid configuration looks like:
+The example below illustrates how a cluster configuration looks like:

 ```
 ---
 apiVersion: cilium.io/v1
-kind: CiliumNetworkDriverConfig
+kind: CiliumNetworkDriverClusterConfig
 metadata:
-  name: cilium-network-driver-config
+  name: sriov-nodes-cluster-config
+nodeSelector:
+    matchLabels:
+      sriov: true
 spec:
-  selectors:
-    labels:
-       - cilium.io/network-driver
   driverName: "sriov.cilium.k8s.io"
   deviceManagerConfigs:
       sriov: